Ahdeem/Documentation/RecipeApi.md

     - Response:
       + Scenario 1 : Attempt to update an existing recipe.
         ![HappyFlowUpdate](./SuccesfulUpdate.jpg)
-      + Scenario 2 : Attempt to update a non existing recipe.
+      + Scenario 2 : Attempt to update a recipe that does not exist.
         ![NonHappyFlowUpdate](./UpdateRecipeNotExisting.jpg)

 4. Find recipe based on name
     - EndPoint: /api/recipe/get-recipe
     - Method: GET
-    - Path parameters: Only two parameters are required and that is the userId, and the name of recipe.
+    - Path parameters: Only two parameters are required: the userId and the name of recipe.
     - Description: Registered users can find recipes that have been added either by them or other registered users.
     - Response:
         + Scenario 1 : Attempt to find an existing recipe.
           ![HappyFlowFindRecipe](./SearchForRecipeByName.jpg)
-        + Scenario 2 : Attempt to find a non-existing recipe.
+        + Scenario 2 : Attempt to find a recipe that does not exist.
           ![NonHappyFlowFindRecipe](./NonExistentRecipe.jpg)

 5. Delete Recipe
     - EndPoint: /api/recipe/delete